How Duct Design Plays a Key Role in Home Energy Efficiency

 After the ducts are sealed for repairs or for new installations, they must be tested using a blower door test.
 A blower door test measures return air and supply air, and helps find leaks and deficiencies in the ductwork.
 When your ducts pass muster, you’ll enjoy substantial energy savings and greater comfort for many years.

-Call Black Diamond Plumbing & Mechanical at (866) 350-4793 to schedule air duct sealing service in Chicago.
-We’re headquartered in McHenry and provide ductwork services throughout the Chicagoland area!
+Call Black Diamond Plumbing & Mechanical at (866) 350-4793 to schedule your air duct sealing service!

 An early consideration for duct design is the location of the system.
 If you’re designing a new home or retrofitting your current home, you can ensure more energy savings by having the ductwork installed inside the conditioned envelope of the home.
 By doing this, you’re minimizing energy dollar losses in the event a leak develops.
 It also protects ductwork from possible damage.
 It’s difficult to accidentally bang up or tangle up ducts when they’re concealed inside a chase, raised floor or hang ceiling.